Takadenoshi/sse-presentation/presentation/source.md

 # ~~You should definitely use it~~

-I don no u
+idk u

 . . .

 ## You should definitely know about it

-Including: warts and all
+Warts and all

 ---

 <div class="abs-centered big-font">
 ## Considerations

-. . .

 I ate some dog food for ~~you~~ science
 </div>